 - An LSAT score in the 75th percentile

-- Completion of all UALR Core Curriculum requirements, including the requirement of foreign language proficiency
+- Completion of all UALR Core Curriculum requirements

 The Law School Admission Test, a standardized test required by most accredited law schools as part of their application process, is administered by the Law School Admission Council and offered several times a year.
 Information about the LSAT can be found here.

 The EALP requires an LSAT score in the 75th percentile.
-It is recommended that students take the LSAT offered in June or October of the year before intended enrollment at Bowen.
+It is recommended that students take the LSAT offered in June or September of the year before intended enrollment at Bowen.
+Students may repeat the exam.

 Bowen School of Law Application